wendyverdonk93/docs/content/integrations/sdk/fastcheckout-ios/manual.md

 *If you need more information, please check the documentation that you will find inside the SDK, which contains all classes, methods, common troubleshooting and more details.*

-Please refer to the Multisafepay API Documentation to perform different calls through which you can start transactions, update transactions, perform refunds and receive information about transactions: https://docs.multisafepay.com/api/#orders
+Please refer to the MultiSafepay API Documentation to perform different calls through which you can start transactions, update transactions, perform refunds and receive information about transactions: https://docs.multisafepay.com/api/#orders

 ### Requirements